ehjadvocates/starter-academic/content/project/Mental Health/Untitled.md

 www.hitesite.org

-**Aunt Bertha**: A social care network that connects verified social care providers and those are seeking, in addition, it helps people search for free low-cost medical care, mental health care, job training, food, housing, and more.
+**Aunt Bertha**: A social care network that connects verified social care providers and those who are seeking, in addition, it helps people search for free, low-cost medical care, mental health care, job training, food, housing, and more.

 http://www.auntbertha.com/

-**ACLU Teenagers, Healthcare, and the Law Guide**:
-This article explains teenagers' rights to make their own medical decisions under New York State and federal law, this resource can also connect young people with medical providers, teachers, counselors, social workers.
+**ACLU Teenagers, Healthcare, and the Law Guide**: This article explains teenagers' rights to make their own medical decisions under New York State and federal law; this resource can also connect young people with medical providers, teachers, counselors, social workers.

 http://www.nyclu.org/en/publications/guide-teenagers-health-care-and-Law-english-and-spanish

-**Crisis Text Line**:
-Crisis text line that provides free, 24/7 mental health support through text messages
+**Crisis Text Line**: This text line provides free, 24/7 mental health support through text messages

 Text “HOME” to 741741